 10 Beauty Benefits Of African Black Soap

-For hundreds of years, women of West Africa – particularly in Ghana – made and used a vegetable-based soap to gently cleanse skin and hair.
-Known as African black soap to the West, locally it is called alata simena, sabulun salo, ose dudu, and anago soap.
+In this blog I will tell you all about Natural Body Care.
+For hundreds of years, women of West Africa – particularly in Ghana – made vegetable-based soap.
+These vegetable-based soap to gently cleanse skin and hair.
+This is Known as African black soap to the West.
+But locally it is called alata simena, sabulun salo, ose dudu, and anago soap.

 What Makes African Black Soap Special?

 Here’s an overview of the core ingredients found in traditional African black soap, along with their benefits:

 Plantain Peels – Cooking bananas (or Musa paradisiaca) are a good source of antioxidants, protein, folic acid, thiamine, riboflavin, potassium, and vitamin C.

 Cocoa Pods – Rich in antioxidants, cocoa pods – or the shells that house the treasured cocoa bean – also have strong anti-inflammatory properties.